Collagen and Gelatin: What’s the Difference?

 September 24th, 2019

-Two of the trendiest items in the Paleo, AIP (Autoimmune Protocol), and natural food worlds right now are gelatin and collagen.
-These popular staples line the shelves of grocery stores and health food stores alike, and you can find them in countless recipes (including some in The Autoimmune Solution Cookbook!).
+Two of the trendiest items in the Paleo, AIP (Autoimmune Protocol), and natural food worlds are gelatin and collagen.
+These popular staples line the shelves of grocery and health food stores alike, and you can find them in countless recipes (including some in The Autoimmune Solution Cookbook!).

 And for good reason!
 They are both packed with amino acids that provide tons of health benefits.
-Our ancestors used to get plenty of these key amino acids by eating the connective tissues, tendons, and other odds and ends from animals.
-However, our modern diets are mostly lacking these foods, which is why adding gelatin and collagen into our foods and drinks is so helpful, and why we’re seeing so many new gelatin and collagen products on the market.
+Our ancestors got plenty of these key amino acids by eating the connective tissues, tendons, and other odds and ends of animals.
+However, we mostly lacking these foods in our modern diets.
+This is why adding gelatin and collagen into our foods and drinks is so helpful.
+It’s also why we’re seeing so many new gelatin and collagen products on the market.

-This is a great question because they are actually used in very different ways (hint: all of you dessert and baked goods lovers are going to really love gelatin!).
+Those are two great questions.
+They are actually used in very different ways.
+(Hint: All of you dessert and baked goods lovers are going to really love gelatin!)

-So let me explain why they’re so beneficial to your health and then clear up the confusion and show you how you can use them!
+First, let me explain why they’re so beneficial to your health.
+Then I’ll tackle the differences and show you how you can use them.